Pennsylvania Route 655: Huntingdon and Mifflin counties

 PA 655 enters Menno Township in Mifflin County and continues northeast through agricultural areas in the Kishacoquillas Valley as an unnamed road.
 The route runs through the community of Allensville on Main Street, where it passes homes and a few businesses.
 After leaving Allensville, PA 655 heads back into farmland as an unnamed road.
 Farther northeast, the road passes through the community of Menno before it crosses into Union Township.
 The route becomes West Main Street and runs through farmland with some development before it reaches the community of Belleville.
 Here, PA 655 heads into residential areas and comes to an intersection with the eastern terminus of PA 305.
 Following this intersection, The route passes homes and businesses in the center of Belleville and becomes East Main Street.
 The road passes more development before it leaves Belleville and runs through agricultural areas.
 PA 655 becomes an unnamed road as it continues northeast through rural land, running through the community of Kishacoquillas.
 The road heads into Brown Township and runs through more farmland with some homes, passing through the community of Cedar Hill.
-Farther northeast, the route passes businesses and becomes a divided highway, curving east to come to a diamond interchange with the US 322 freeway.
+Farther northeast, the route passes businesses and becomes a divided highway, curving east to reach a diamond interchange with the US 322 freeway.
 PA 655 widens to four lanes and comes to its northern terminus at an intersection with SR 1005 (Tea Creek Road/North Main Street) north of the community of Reedsville.